githumps/vroom-vroom/BUILD_INSTRUCTIONS.md

 ### Step 2: Open in Unreal Engine
 1. Double-click `VroomVroom.uproject`
+2. Epic Games Launcher will open and associate with UE 5.6.1
-2. If prompted about missing modules, click "Yes" to rebuild
+3. If prompted about missing modules, click "Yes" to rebuild
-3. Wait for compilation (first time takes 5-10 minutes)
+4. Wait for compilation (first time takes 5-10 minutes)

+**Note**: The project is configured for UE 5.6+.
+If using 5.6.1 from Epic Launcher, everything will work perfectly!

 ### Step 3: Create Required Blueprint Assets
 Since we have C++ base classes, you'll need to create Blueprint versions: